 He has received commissions from the Canadian Broadcasting Corporation, the Edmonton Symphony Orchestra, The Alberta Foundation for the Arts, the Alberta Choral Federation, and many groups and individuals.
-He is a member of SOCAN (performing rights organization), an affiliate of the Österreichisches Komponistenbund (Austrian Composers Association) and the Canadian Music Centre, from the last of which which many of his works, both scores and recordings, can be obtained.
+He is a member of SOCAN (performing rights organization), an affiliate of the Austrian Composers Association and of the Canadian Music Centre, from the latter of which which many of his works, both scores and recordings, can be obtained.
 He is also a reviewer, essayist and travel writer.

 Composer's Directory aims to Connecting Creative Works to Music Lovers.